 There are two major weak points for SoundCloud, though.
 The first is that it doesn't have too many partnerships with major record labels (at least not yet), so most of its audio is by amateur artists and sound recorders, instead of popular commercial acts.
 The other main flaw with SoundCloud is that its search capabilities are somewhat subpar; a particular weakness is that it's impossible to search for songs on SoundCloud that can be downloaded, either from SoundCloud or a third-party website.

 If you're looking for music that's outside the mainstream and don't mind doing a bit of exploring to find it, then SoundCloud might be a website worth looking into for you.
-If that's the case, head on over to our How to Sign Up for SoundCloud tutorial to get started!
+If that's the case, head on over to our next tutorial: How to Sign Up for SoundCloud tutorial.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.